Efficiently Serving Large Multimodal Models Using EPD Disaggregation: Introduction

-Disaggregating the prefill stage from the decode stage has emerged as a well-studied solution in the literature to improve inference efficiency for LLMs \cite{DBLP:conf/osdi/ZhongLCHZL0024, qin2024mooncake, 10609649, jin2024p, hu2024inference}.
+Disaggregating the prefill stage from the decode stage has emerged as a well-studied solution for improving LLM inference efficiency \cite{DBLP:conf/osdi/ZhongLCHZL0024, qin2024mooncake, 10609649, jin2024p, hu2024inference}.
 By assigning separate resources to each stage, prefill-decode disaggregation enables independent optimization of batching, scheduling, and resource allocation strategies, significantly enhancing system throughput and memory utilization.
-However, these techniques fail to address the challenges of LMM deployment, where the addition of an encoding stage fundamentally alters the resource dynamics.
-The encoding stage, with its high computational and memory overhead, introduces token inflation and dependency bottlenecks that ripple across subsequent stages, necessitating a rethinking of disaggregation strategies to accommodate multimodal workloads.
+However, these techniques fall short in addressing LMM-specific challenges, as the addition of an encoding stage fundamentally changes the resource dynamics.
+The encoding stage adds significant compute and memory overhead, inflates tokens, and creates dependencies that affect later stages, requiring a fresh look at disaggregation strategies for multimodal workloads.

-These challenges of LLM deployment present opportunities for optimization that current serving systems do not consider.
-Currently, the encode and prefill stages are aggregated into a single monolithic and synchronous step executed on the same set of GPUs.
-Sequential execution of encoding and prefilling introduces interference.
-This interference is demonstrated graphically in Figure~\ref{fig:motiv_interference}.
-In the aggregated approach (Figure~\ref{fig:motiv_interference} top), the prefill step ($LLM^4$) interferes with the encode-heavy request ($E^5$).
-As a result, such aggregation leads to suboptimal resource utilization and poor SLO performance, revealing that current solutions are inadequate for LMM workloads.
-By disaggregating encode from prefill, the system may be optimized to reduce interferences for specific workloads.
-From another perspective, simultaneous loading of both the Multimodal encoder (MME) and LLM onto the same GPUs in aggregated setups restricts memory for processing multiple high resolution images or larger batch sizes.
-In preliminary investigations, by removing the LLM and associated KV cache, we observe a significant increase in maximum batch sizes and supported number of images/ request (Figure~\ref{fig:batch_motive}).
+These challenges present optimization opportunities that current serving systems do not exploit.
+Presently, the encode and prefill stages are aggregated into a single monolithic and synchronous step executed on the same set of GPUs.
+Sequential execution of encoding and prefilling introduces interference, as demonstrated in Figure~\ref{fig:motiv_interference}.
+In the aggregated setup (top), the prefill step ($LLM^4$) interferes with the encode-heavy request ($E^5$).
+As a result, such aggregation leads to suboptimal resource utilization and degraded SLO performance, revealing the inadequacy of current solutions for LMM workloads.
+Disaggregating encoding from prefill enables the system to reduce such interference under specific workloads.
+From another perspective, simultaneously loading both the multimodal encoder (MME) and the LLM onto the same GPUs in aggregated setups restricts the available memory for processing multiple high-resolution images or supporting larger batch sizes.
+In preliminary investigations, removing the LLM and its associated KV cache significantly increases the maximum batch size and the number of images per request (Figure~\ref{fig:batch_motive}).